XR2Learn/Enablers-2-4-Training/Handcrafted_Features_Extraction/Handcrafted_Features_Extraction_Audio_modality/README.md

 - CSV Input file should be in the folder `/datasets/<input_CSV_file.CSV>`

-`Output`: File with trained weights.
+`Output`: CSV files (train.csv, test.csv, val.csv) with labels + path to features extracted, per features type.

-- Output file with trained weights is saved in the folder `/outputs/<file_weights>`
+- Output files should be saved in the folder `/outputs/handcrafted-features-generation-audio/`

 # Development